 Blessed with high rainfall and an abundance of rivers, Sarawak provides affordable, renewable energy through hydropower developments.
-Our first hydroelectric plant (HEP) at Batang Ai (108MW) was commissioned in 1985, with Bakun HEP (2400MW) in 2011, followed by Murum HEP (944MW) in 2014.
-Currently, Baleh hydroelectric project (1285MW) is under construction and is expected to be commissioned by 2025.
+Our first hydroelectric plant (HEP) at Batang Ai (94MW) was commissioned in 1985, with Bakun HEP (2,520MW) in 2011, followed by Murum HEP (944MW) in 2014.
+Currently, Baleh hydroelectric project (1,285MW) is under construction and is expected to be commissioned by end of 2030.

-The total installed capacity of our large hydro plants is 3452MW.
+The total available capacity of our large hydro plants is 3,558MW.
 In addition to large hydroelectric projects, Sarawak Energy has also developed small hydropower plants that support off-grid communities and rural electrification in Sarawak’s many remote villages.

 Batang Ai Hydroelectric Plant